eduvpn/documentation/app/windows/README.md

 * It *must* be possible to manually specify an instance by its URL (in case it is nog listed in instances.json).
 * Administrator privileges *must not* be required.
 * The license *must* be compatible with OpenVPN for Windows and / or other used components.
 An exact license needs to be determined, but initially the GPLv3 (or later) *must* be used.
-* The eduVPN project within the [Commons Conservancy](https://commonsconservancy.org/) receives a worldwide, royalty-free, perpetual and irrevocable license with the right to transfer an unlimited number of non-exclusive licenses or to grant sublicenses to third parties under the Copyright covering the Contribution to use the Contribution by all means, including, but not limited to:
+* The eduVPN project within the [Commons Conservancy](https://commonsconservancy.org/) receives a worldwide, royalty-free, perpetual and irrevocable license with the right to transfer an unlimited number of non-exclusive licenses or to grant sublicenses to third parties under the Copyright covering the Contribution to use the Contribution by all means.
-  * publish the Contribution,
-  * modify the Contribution, to prepare derivative works based upon or containing the Contribution and to combine the Contribution with other software code,
-  * reproduce the Contribution in original or modified form,
-  * distribute, to make the Contribution available to the public, display and publicly perform the Contribution in original or modified form.

 # Application flow
 The [application flow](https://github.com/eduvpn/documentation/blob/master/app/windows/6-APP_FLOW.md) describes how the application should work with the API and provides an overview of all the steps within the application.